coq/coq/doc/sphinx/addendum/type-classes.rst

    It is useful when some constants prevent some unifications and make resolution fail.
-It is also useful to declare constants which should never be unfolded during proof-search, like fixpoints or anything which does not look like an abbreviation.
+It is also useful to declare constants which should never be unfolded during proof search, like fixpoints or anything which does not look like an abbreviation.
 This can additionally speed up proof search as the typeclass map can be indexed by such rigid constants (see